chen3feng/blade-build/doc/en/build_rules/cc.md

 Attributes:

-* name : The name of the library
+- `name`: str, The name of the library
-* install_dir : The installation directory after the package is built
+- `install_dir`: str, The installation directory after the package is built
-* lib_dir : The subdirectory name of the library in the installation directory
+- `lib_dir`: list, The subdirectory name of the library in the installation directory
-* has_dynamic : Whether this library has a dynamic linked edition.
+- `has_dynamic`: bool = False, Whether this library has a dynamic linked edition.

-### Example1, zlib ###
+### Example1, zlib

 zlib can be the simplest example of autotools package.
 Assuming that `zlib-1.2.11.tar.gz` is in the `thirparty/zlib` directory, its BUILD file is
 `thirdparty/zlib/BUILD`: